AhmetLoca/ahmetloca/README.md

 </p>

   I'm Ahmet from Turkey, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like Vue and React.
+I really enjoy learning languages and frameworks like React.js and Vue.js.
 I also enjoy ui, ux, wireframing and design in general.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ahmetloca)